hyperledger/indy-hipe/text/transport-layer-messaging/README.md

 - Encrypt the "Forward" message it received using the public key.
 - Send only the encrypted/encoded text - no other data.

 Once the Domain Endpoint (Agency) receives the encrypted/encoded text, it decrypts and based on the "To" field value (the DID), sends the message to the Agent to handle that DID.
 How the Domain Endpoint knows where to send the message is implementation specific - likely some sort of DID-to-Agent routing table.
 Typically the message will be sent directly to the Cloud Routing Agent, although it doesn't have to be.
-However the message must eventually get to the Cloud Routing Agent (3 in our example).
+The message must eventually get to the Cloud Routing Agent (3 in our example).

 ### Required: The Cloud Routing Agent Decrypts the Outer Forward